Skip to content

 • Duet 2 WiFi: usb-Klipper_sam4e8e_00323053354B50483031303332303133-if00

-1. Run the following command, replacing YOUR-ARDUINO-ID-REPORTED-BEFORE with the serial device ID of your Arduino, once for each MCU:
+1. Run the following command, replacing YOUR-BOARD-ID with the serial device ID of your board, once for each MCU:

 Have you encountered this error while flashing Klipper on a Duet 2?